 Thinking of running with the bulls in Pamplona?
 Risky special events such as these are often excluded on the basis that you are acting irresponsibly by intentionally putting yourself in harm's way.

-If your policy doesn’t cover the right region
+If your policy doesn’t cover the right country

-For example, if you travel to Europe but only have a policy which provides cover for the Asia region, you would not have cover for any emergencies experienced while in Europe.
+Make sure you buy your policy for the countries that you are backpacking to, to ensure you have cover for those countries.
+Depending on the countries that you decide to visit, you may need to pay an additional premium, or not have to pay any extra at all!
 Similarly, unless you have purchased a travel insurance policy which includes cruise cover, you wouldn't have cover for any claims that occur on a cruise ship.